CMHA Get Set & Connect Program

 Seniors Transportation Shuttle

-Shuttle Service for Southeast Vancouver Elders:
+Shuttle Service for South Vancouver Seniors:

 • Provides shuttle service for Southeast Vancouver elders 65 and over, with or without mobility difficulties (41st Avenue to Marine Drive, and Boundary to Ontario Street)